orstavik/JoiEvents/docs/1d4_focus/3b_Problem_FocusBounce.md

-# Bug: `composed` out of `focus`
+# Problem: `focus` bounces

-Let's ask a simple yes-or-no (boolean) question: Is `focus` `composed: true` or `composed: false`?
+Question: Are focus events `composed: true` or `composed: false`?

-Short answer: it depends..

-Long answer: the `focusEvent.composed` property is *always* `true`.
+Answer: in principle, the focus events are set as `composed: true`; in practice, the focus events kinda bounce.

+## How focus events behave

+The `composed` property of focus events are always set to `true`.
+So, in theory, the focus events should be `composed: true`.
 But.
-Quite often, focus events *behave as if `composed === false`.

-Focus events *only propagate past `shadowRoot` borders when the "focus-within" property changes for the host node too*.
-Put simply, focus events only behave as if `composed === true` when the focus-within changes for *all* host nodes in the propagation path.
-When the `focus-within` property of one host node in the propagation path does not change, then the focus event will *only* propagate upto the `shadowRoot` of that host node.

-Put simply, focus events *behave* as if:
-1. `composed: false`, and
+In practice, the propagation path of focus events are often cut of at a shadowDOM border.
+As if the focus event were `composed: false` or partially `composed: true/false`.
+Put simply, the focus events kinda bounce.

-2. the focus event was re-dispatched on all the host nodes in the propagation path whose `focus-within` property also changes as a consequence of the inner focus change.
+ * When the "focus-within" property of *all* host nodes in the propagation path changes (or the propagation path contains no host nodes), then the focus events behave as if they were regular `composed: true` events.

-We can see this behavior played out in a couple of demos:
+ * when the "focus-within" property of *the lowest* host node in the propagation path does *not* change, then focus events behave as if they were `composed: false` events with a) a `composedPath()` restricted according to `composed: false` criteria, but with b) a buggy `composed` property set to `true`.
+ * otherwise, the focus events will bounce up through all host nodes where the "focus-within" property changes until it reaches a host node whose "focus-within" property has not changed.

+1. If the
+Focus events bounce *iff the host node of the current shadowDOM's "focus-within" property has changed*.
+2. When the browser bounces the focus event, it does not alter the propagation sequence among the DOM contexts in which the element bounces.
+This means that the capture-phase event listeners of the top-most DOM contexts will run first.
+As if the focus events were regular `composed: true` events.
+3. The browser (being having God access in its own code) dispatch the same focus event object in all DOM contexts that the focus events bounce.

+Thus,

+Focus events **only propagate in DOM context where the lowest `target` element or a host node containing this `target` whose "focus-within" property has changed**.

-## Demo: focus events are strange I
+## Demo: focus events bounce

 ```html
 <web-component></web-component>